 Zimbabwe aims to complete its clearance obligations within 8 years, (2018-2025).
 A work plan based on existing capacities and funding has been developed for the period of the extension, refer to table 13 below.
-During the extension period, ZIMAC will produce revised two (2) yearly work plans with benchmarks that can more accurately direct operations.
+During the extension period, ZIMAC will revise the work plans yearly so that it remains relevant and more accurately direct operations.
 These plans will be reported on an annual basis through Zimbabwe's Article 7 transparency reports.
-An initial detailed work plan covering the period 2017-2018 is attached as Annex B to this extension request.
+An initial detailed work plan covering the period 2017-2018 is attached as Annex B to this extension request .